sleonardos/LASSO-ADMM/README.md

 # LASSO-ADMM
 Solution of the Lasso Problem with the Alternating Direction Method of Multipliers (ADMM).
-For more details about ADMM, refer to these [notes]{https://stanford.edu/~boyd/admm.html}
+For more details about ADMM, refer to {https://stanford.edu/~boyd/admm.html}

 ## Prerequisites
 * numpy